irocho/irocho.github.io/_posts/2016-11-21-explotacion.md

 		*  xenerar resultados

 *  Procesos en tempo real   :
-Datos no dispositivo e obtense a resposta no momento
+Datos no dispositivo.
+Obtense a resposta no momento